MITDDC/zork/README.md

 ### [codemeta.json](../master/codemeta.json)
 This file is metadata about the Zork files, using the [CodeMeta Project](https://codemeta.github.io/) schema.
 ### [README.md](../master/README.md)
-This file, the readme detailing the content and context for this repository.
+This file is the readme detailing the content and context for this repository.
 ### [tree.txt](../master/tree.txt)
 A file tree listing the files in the [```zork```](../master/zork) directory showing the original file timestamps as extracted from the tape image.

 ## Preferred Citation
-Massachusetts Institute of Technology, Tapes of Tech Square (ToTS) collection, MC-0741, Zork source code, 1977, [filename].
+[filename], Zork source code, 1977, Massachusetts Institute of Technology, Tapes of Tech Square (ToTS) collection, MC-0741.
 Massachusetts Institute of Technology, Department of Distinctive Collections, Cambridge, Massachusetts.
 ## Acknowledgements
 Thanks to [Lars Brinkhoff](https://github.com/larsbrinkhoff) for help with identifying these files and with extracting them using the itstar program mentioned above.